 Antitrust laws are enforced largely by two agencies, the Federal Trade Commission (FTC) and the U.S. Department of Justice’s Antitrust Division.
 Private parties may also bring civil suits.
 Violations are felonies and carry fines up to $10 million for corporations, and fines up to $350,000 and prison sentences of up to three years for persons.
 Moreover, both the government and individuals can collect triple damages they have suffered as a result of such conduct in an antitrust case.

-As you can see, antitrust laws could have a major impact on business practices and the organizations of U.S. Please think carefully about your next business move and consult with an antitrust attorney such as Lei Jiang Law Firm, if necessary.
+As you can see, antitrust laws could have a major impact on business practices and U.S. organizations.
+Please think carefully about your next business move and consult with an antitrust attorney such as Lei Jiang Law Firm, if necessary.
 For a consultation or other information regarding our antitrust practice, please contact us today.